Update: Edward Appleton recently interviewed Deborah Ancona on the future of qualitative research, expanding upon this piece. Read more here.

-7. Insights looks to add richness to a topline opportunity (or threat for that matter), often putting forward a POV, evaluates, recommends, whereas research often is comfortable at a descriptive level.
-I think insights is looking to the Why/What next? and not just the What?
+7. Insights look to add richness to a topline opportunity (or threat for that matter), often putting forward a POV, evaluates, recommends, whereas research often is comfortable at a descriptive level.
+I think insights are looking to the Why/What next? and not just the What?

 I’m off the fence already.
 I think Insights is where we need to be as a body – consultative partners, without denying our crucial empirical, unbiassed credentials as researchers.
 Are insights professional evolved researchers?

 What would you prefer – to be referred to as “a great researcher” or “a great Consumer Insights professional”?
 Or – to muddy the waters – “a great researcher that delivers killer insights”?

 Curious, as ever, as to others’ views.